atrigveda/files/README.md

 you can check it by running your server and typing in the  browser search bar "localhost/files"

-# To remove all the changes run ./uninstall.sh
+# To remove changes run ./uninstall.sh
+Or you can the delete the directory files from your server .
+:)

 # How to increase the upload size ?